rust-lang/prev.rust-lang.org/faq.md

 #### How does Rust's ownership system related to move semantics in C++?

 In C++, moving vs copying was added on late with C++11.
 With Rust the concept of moving vs copying has been around from the beginning.
 In C++ something can be moved into a function or out of a function using r-value references and either `std::move` or `std::forward`.
 In Rust, moves happen for anything that does not implement the `Copy` trait (which will cause the value of the type to be copied, rather than moved).
 This means that moves are the default operation, and that copies must be opted into explicitly.
+It's also important to know that moves in Rust are destructive copies, which call `Drop` (equivalent to a C++ destructor) on the moved value.

-One thing to note, however is that moves are often not necessary or desirable in Rust.
-If the function you're writing does not require ownership of the value being passed in, it should probably be borrowed (mutably or immutable, as necessary) rather than moved or copied.
+Moves are often not necessary or desirable in Rust.
+If the function you're writing does not require ownership of the value being passed in, it should probably be borrowed (mutably or immutably, as necessary) rather than moved or copied.

 It's also useful to note that functions can explicitly require that an input parameter be copied like so: